|

 similar to science function of understanding things, including

 our selves.
-Involving a

 |